Cloudways Vs WP Engine 2022: Which WordPress Host is Fast & Reliable?

 1. Server Response Time

-Average server response time is a very crucial factor when it comes to performance.
-I tested and recorded the average response time of the two services.
-While my Cloudways site reflected an average server response time of 309 ms, my WP Engine site recorded an average server response time of 374 ms. Hence, Cloudways gets a leading edge over WP Engine in terms of average server response time.
+Average server response time (TTFB) is a very crucial factor when it comes to performance.
+I tested and recorded the average response time of the two services for more than 12 months.
+While my Cloudways site reflected an average server response time of 303 ms, my WP Engine site recorded an average server response time of 356 ms. Hence, Cloudways gets a leading edge over WP Engine regarding average server response time.

-Based on our independent test, Cloudways is one of the Fastest WordPress hosting services along with Templ hosting.
+Based on our independent test, Cloudways is one of the fastest WordPress hosting services I've ever tested.
 I looked into the features that were helping the Cloudways average server response time, and there are advanced features such as Optimized Stack, Built-in CDN, and PHP 7.3 Ready Servers.
-WP Engine also has some advanced performance-optimized features such as PHP 7.4, HTTP/2, and the Proprietary EverCache.
+WP Engine has advanced performance-optimized features such as PHP 7.4, HTTP/2, and the Proprietary EverCache.

-The next important factor to check is the uptime, and without a reliable uptime, no website can ever succeed.
-I tested the two hosting services over months continuously and closely monitored their uptime.
+The following vital factor to check is the uptime; without reliable uptime, no website can ever succeed.
+I tested the two hosting services over months and closely monitored their uptime.
 Both Cloudways and WP Engine recorded 99.99% uptime with some minimal downtime.
 Thus both the hosts are good in terms of uptime.

 3. Load Testing